 Figure 7.
-Shows the dependency of the phonon number reached on the strength of the feedback applied for optimal linear (δ) and optimal quadratic (β) feedback where the measurement time-step Δt is 1 μs .
-For double phase quadratic feedback the relationship is very similar to the optimal quadratic feedback.
-For cold damping feedback the relationship is similar to the optimal linear feedback, although shifted right by around 102, but temperature diverges to infinity after a critical point, as the cooling strength term in cold damping is proportional to the velocity.
+Shows the dependency of the phonon number reached on the strength of the feedback applied for optimal linear and optimal quadratic feedback with where the measurement time-step Δt is $1\mu s$.
+For double phase quadratic feedback the data is very similar, for cold damping the graph is also similar, although shifted right by around 10^2 , but temperature diverges to infinity after a critical point, as the cooling strength term in cold damping is proportional to the velocity.

 Figure 8.
-Cooling rates: Shows the dependency of the initial cooling rate r_c (where the phonon number $n = Ae^{(-r_c t)}$) on the the strength of the feedback applied for linear and quadratic feedback where the measurement time-step Δt is $1\mu s$.
+Cooling rates: Shows the dependency of the initial cooling rate r_c (where the phonon number $n = Ae^{(-r_ct)}$) on the the strength of the feedback applied for linear and quadratic feedback where the measurement time-step Δt is $1\mu s$.
 The inset shows the initial cooling rate with linear cooling where for the blue data the measurement time-step Δt is $1\mu s$ and for the green data where the measurement time-step Δt is 10ns.

-(8) with $\beta \neq 0, \delta = 0$ (quadratic feedback) require a smaller sampling rate than the equations (4)-(8) with $\beta = 0, \delta \neq 0$ (linear feedback) in order to track the system well.
+strength for both cases can be seen in figure 8.
+As the quadratic modulation depth β increases the initial cooling rate increases linearly, whereas increasing the linear cooling strength δ results in an non-linear increase in the initial cooling rate that approaches an asymptotic value.
+It was found numerically that this is because the equations (10)-(14) with $\beta \neq 0, \delta = 0$ (quadratic feedback) require a smaller sampling rate than the equations (10)-(14) with $\beta = 0, \delta \neq 0$ (linear feedback) in order to track the system well.
 By increasing the sampling rate sufficiently, it was found that the cooling rate also increases linearly for linear feedback, as is shown in the inset of figure 8.
 Experimentally, where sampling rates cannot be set arbitrarily high, this has practical implications in cooling rates that can be achieved via linear feedback.
-We also remark that for large feedback strengths on the z motion we anticipate coupling between other degrees of freedom, x and y.
-However, providing any feedback applied to the other degrees of freedom is small, as is typical, the coupling will not influence the ability to cool z, only x and y, meaning our one-dimensional approach is suitable providing we are only concerned with the z motion.